 FREE Printable Books for Young Kids to Develop Reading Skills

-In the digital age, it is easy to forget that print books still exist.
-However, a study by Tirza Lauterman and Rakefet Ackerman shows that children who read print books are better learners than those who read from screens.
 Nonetheless, print books are typically more expensive than ebooks.
 To overcome this problem, I put together this list of 100 free printable books for kids.
 While you’ll still have to pay for printing and assembly materials, you’ll spend much less than you would buying ebooks.

-Although there are many articles out there that offer free printable books for children, most of these are simple lists, often with dead links and no explanation for why they had chosen the book.
+Although many articles out there offer free printable books for children, most of these are simple lists, often with dead links and no explanation for why they had chosen the book.
 To create a better list, I organized my list using 3 different stages of reading development to help you choose the books that will be the most suitable for your children.

 How This List is Organized and Why

-I decided to use the stages of reading development introduced by neuroscientist and child development expert Maryanne Wolf in Proust and the Squid because they’re based on science and not an arbitrary description of skills.
+In collecting my list of free printable books for kids, I decided to use the stages of reading development introduced by neuroscientist and child development expert Maryanne Wolf in Proust and the Squid because they’re based on science and not an arbitrary description of skills.
 Wolf explains how children learn to read by examining the development of specific parts of the brain.
 The first three stages are:

 1. Prereader stage: Ages 6 months to 6 years